AMS-MRC-disc-math-bio/pmfe/README.md

 ## Synopsis

-iB4e-GTFold-parametrizer determines the sensitivity of RNA folding to multibranch-loop-related parameters.
+`iB4e-GTFold-parametrizer` determines the sensitivity of RNA folding to multibranch-loop-related parameters.
+It relies on an implementation of Zucker's dynamic-programming algorithm for RNA secondary structure prediction, using adapted code from the `gtmfe` program from the [GTFold][gtfold] project.

 ## Installation